-When reviewing the study submission, the IRB analyzes and assesses levels of risk, ensures risks are minimized, and ensures risks are reasonable relative to anticipated benefits, before approving the proposed research.
+When reviewing the study submission, the IRB analyzes and assesses levels of risk, ensures risks are minimized, and ensures risks are reasonable relative to anticipated benefits, beforeapproving the proposed research.
 (See Section 14.3- Detection of Harm, Minimization of Risks and Mitigation of Potential Injuries)

-HRPP policies are based on both the Common Rule 45CFR46.111(a) (1), (2) and FDA 21 CFR56.111(a) (1), (2).
+HRPP policies are based on both the Common Rule 45CFR46.111 and FDA 21 CFR56.111.